laminas/laminas-paginator-adapter-laminasdb/README.md

 >
 > You trust us enough to use our software.
 We ask that you trust us to say the truth on this.
 We need your help.
 Go out and protest this unnecessary war.
 Stop the bloodshed.
 Say "stop the war!"

+> [!CAUTION]
+> This package is considered feature-complete, and is now in **security-only** maintenance mode, following a [decision by the Technical Steering Committee](https://github.com/laminas/technical-steering-committee/blob/main/meetings/minutes/2022-02-07-TSC-Minutes.md#is-laminas-db-abandoned).
+> If you have a security issue, please [follow our security reporting guidelines](https://getlaminas.org/security/).
+> If you wish to take on the role of maintainer, please [nominate yourself](https://github.com/laminas/technical-steering-committee/issues/new?assignees=&labels=Nomination&template=Maintainer_Nomination.md&title=%5BNOMINATION%5D%5BMAINTAINER%5D%3A+%7Bname+of+person+being+nominated%7D)

 This library provides two adapters for [laminas/laminas-paginator](https://docs.laminas.dev/lmainas-paginator):

 - `Laminas\Paginator\Adapter\LaminasDb\DbSelect`